 Sally Blackwood, MA, LPC, Amber Kroeker, MPH, CPST, and Sara Taggart, MPA, RYT

 It’s difficult to argue with the importance of preventing child abuse.
-Research on adverse childhood experiences tells us that prevention is paramount for keeping children safe and healthy and a key to mitigating profound societal issues like high school dropout, teen pregnancy and mental health crises.
+Research on adverse childhood experiences tells us that prevention is paramount for keeping children safe and healthy and a key to mitigating profound societal issues such as high-school dropouts, teen pregnancy and mental-health crises.
 But what is child abuse prevention?
 And how can we do it effectively?
 This presentation explores a paradigm shift in which Oregon is leading the way -- from traditional definitions of prevention (primary, secondary and tertiary) towards an ecological and multidisciplinary model.
-Using case examples from three organizations – Cares NW, Randall Children’s Hospital and Children’s Center – we will look at how a “spectrum approach” to prevention is playing out in our experiences and discuss what the future may hold for communities around our state.
+Using case examples from three organizations – Cares NW, Randall Children’s Hospital and The Children’s Center – we will look at how a “spectrum approach” to prevention is playing out in our experiences and discuss what the future may hold for communities around our state.

 Assessment of Sexual Behavior Problems in Prepubescent Children (Part 1 of 2)

 This workshop will present an assessment protocol for assessing sexual behavior problems in prepubescent children.
 Five etiological categories will be presented and defined, and case examples will be used to illustrate differences.